snyk/vscode-extension/README.md

 ## Supported languages

-JavaScript, TypeScript, Java, C/C++ (beta), and Python are currently supported.
+JavaScript, TypeScript, Java, Python, C/C++ (beta), C# (beta) and PHP (beta) are currently supported.
 We also provide specific coverage for VUE and REACT.

 ## Video on how to install and use the extension